North Mersey Branch: Aintree races

-Usage
+The Liverpool Overhead Railway also ran trains from its line onto the branch using the connection at Seaforth Sands, in 1955 they ran nine specials from Dingle.

+Usage/Freight

-Intermodal and engineering trains ran from Garston, Edge Hill and as far away as Southampton, along the North Mersey Branch to Aintree Container Base, Aintree Metal Box and Fazakerley P-Way Yard.
-Annual Grand National Express services ran from London Euston and other locations in the country, direct to Aintree Station via the North Mersey Branch and Bootle Branch Line.
+Intermodal and engineering trains ran from Garston, Edge Hill and as far away as Southampton, along the North Mersey Branch to Aintree Container Base, Aintree Metal Box and Fazakerley permanent-way yard.

-In 1988 BR decided to cancel the Grand National Express permanently, due to attacks by vandals along the line.
-Bricks and other missiles would be hurled at the trains when coming down the line in Litherland on the old site of the North Mersey Junction at the end of the crossover above the Merseyrail Northern Line.; and too many trains and coaches were arriving at Aintree with significant damage.
 In 1986 the line to Aintree Container Base was cut, leaving no further need for container trains along the line.
 In 1987 the short spur to Fazakerley sidings was closed, and the Metal Box service had finished by 1991, leaving no regular goods services on the North Mersey Branch.

 Today

+The line from Bootle junction to Aintree station junction (that is the whole branch) was taken out of use on 19 April 2002.

 The section of the line between Sefton Junction and North Mersey Branch Junction is no longer maintained to basic Network Rail operational standards and as of December 2017 is completely overgrown in places.

+In January 2024, the entirety of the overgrown trackside that once occupied the site of Aintree West sidings, was cleared completely back down to the soil after almost a decade of overgrowth.
+The clearance was undertaken by a private contractor, that was later said to have nothing to do with Network Rail.
+Despite the trackside land being cleared, the track itself was left untouched.

 Occasionally diesel-powered engineering/maintenance trains used the branch to access the Southport line, saving the need to reverse at Sandhills.

 For trains to access the branch, a key must first be obtained in advance from the Merseyrail IECC signalling centre which unlocks the gate allowing access to/from the branch line at Aintree.

-The line is largely single track and is not electrified.

-As of October 2020, much of the North Mersey Branch is completely overgrown in most places.
-However, the spur behind Aintree Station, which formerly housed the Grand National platforms, was severed from the branch junction in favour of an electrical power supply cabinet installed by Network Rail.
-A section of rail on the Leeds Liverpool Canal Bridge between Bootle New Strand and Bootle Oriel Road was cut during the bridge's renovation and replacement.
-Although it does appear that the track on this section has been reinstated.

 Future

 Plans to open this section as part of Merseyrail's Northern Line have been put forward in Sefton's transport plan, with the first details to emerge about its possible reopening being published by the media on 28 February 2008.

 The Crosby Herald newspaper reported that the line could be reopened in conjunction with a proposed new stadium for Liverpool F.C., to provide additional transport links via the town of Litherland, likely to cost millions.

 This was again mentioned in Merseytravel's 30-year plan of 2014.

 In January 2019, Campaign for Better Transport released a report identifying the line which was listed as Priority 2 for reopening.
 Priority 2 is for those lines which require further development or a change in circumstances (such as housing developments).